Calendly pricing plans review

 • No reporting functions or Google Analytics integration

-Calendly Premium plan
+Calendly Essentials plan

 Overall, this plan would work great for teams that plan to use Calendly just for scheduling group meetings.
 As an added bonus, you get a bit of customization when it comes to notifications and branding.
 However, you’ll probably need to upgrade if you’re hoping to integrate with more platforms or if you’re hosting large paid events.